Downloading and Building Egeria Tutorial¶

 .

 directory is where the jar files for connectors, samples and new registered services are installed.
-The initial list includes the connectors that are located in the egeria.git
+It includes the connectors that are located in the egeria.git

 repository.